iam-venky/cloudformation_templates/README.md

   # b) Associate the public route table with the Internet Gateway
 ![image](https://github.com/iam-venky/cloudformation_templates/assets/160997274/3708c9a3-c462-4843-9a3c-12337b55b529)

 DestinationCidrBlock - it specifies which traffic we want this route to be applied to.
-In this case, we apply it to all traffic using the 0.0.0.0/0 CIDR block
+In this case, we apply it to all traffic using the 0.0.0.0/0 CIDR block.

-GatewayId - it specifies where traffic matching the CIDR block should be directed Note, when you add a DependsOn attribute to a resource, that resource is created only after the creation of the resource specified in the DependsOn attribute.
+GatewayId - it specifies where traffic matching the CIDR block should be directed.

+Note, when you add a DependsOn attribute to a resource, that resource is created only after the creation of the resource specified in the DependsOn attribute.

 Thirdly, once we are done with the public route table, time to create two public subnets with a size /24 IPv4 CIDR block in each of two AZs.
 This provides up to 256 addresses per subnet, a few of which are reserved for AWS use.